DefinetlyNotAI/Logicytics/CONTRIBUTING.md

 - Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.

-- Please **do not** post comments consisting solely of "+1" or " 👍 ".
+- Please **do not** post comments consisting solely of "+1" or "👍 ".
   Use [GitHub's "reactions" feature](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) instead.
 We reserve the right to delete comments which violate this rule.

 ## Issues assignment

 I will be looking at the open issues, analyze them, and provide guidance on how to proceed. **Issues can be assigned to anyone other than me** However, contributors are welcome to participate in the discussion and provide their input on how to best solve the issue, and even submit a PR if they want to.
-Please wait that the issue is ready to be worked on before submitting a PR, we don't want to waste your time.
+Please wait that the issue is ready to be worked on before submitting a PR.
+We don't want to waste your time.

 Please keep in mind that I am small, have limited resources and am not always able to respond immediately.
 I will try to provide feedback as soon as possible, but please be patient.
 If you don't get a response immediately, it doesn't mean that we are ignoring you or that we don't care about your issue or PR.
 We will get back to you as soon as we can.